 It is the responsibility of the student to see that the proper courses for the intended degree and major are taken in the proper sequence.
 Special care should be taken with courses not offered each term.
 The faculty advisor should be consulted for assistance in planning, but ultimately the student accepts responsibility for registration in the desired and needed courses.

 Students must be present at Commencement exercises for the conferring of the degree unless exempted by special action of the Faculty.
-Students who have unavoidable conflicts or for whom attendance at the ceremonies will present an extreme hardship may petition to be exempt from the ceremony and to have their degrees awarded in absentia.
-Petitions must be submitted to the registrar no later than March 1 (emergency requests excepted.)
-Students may be asked to provide supporting documentation.
+Students who have unavoidable conflicts may petition to be exempt from the ceremony and to have their degrees awarded in absentia.
+Petitions must be submitted to the registrar no later than March 1 for the May ceremony and by June 1 for the August ceremony (emergency requests excepted.)

 Students intending to complete degree requirements during the summer may be permitted to participate in Commencement exercises in May as summer graduates (with a graduation date of August 15) provided they have no more than nine hours of coursework remaining at the time of Commencement.
 Students who wish to be summer graduates must file an acceptable plan for completing the outstanding credits with the registrar by May 1 prior to Commencement.
 Courses offered by Huntington University that have already begun at the time of Commencement and are scheduled to be completed before August 10 will not be included in the nine-hour maximum.
 Students may be listed as summer graduates one time.
 Students whose names are published in the Commencement bulletin as summer graduates who fail to complete requirements as planned will not be listed in the bulletin again until all degree requirements are completed.